Colin MacKenzie (poet)

-Colin Mackenzie is an Australian poet and songwriter.
+Colin Mackenzie is an Australian poet, songwriter and artist.

 Awards

 In 2012 Mackenzie won, with Alita Fahey, the Canberra Country Songwriting Award for Best Honky Tonk Song (Night Horses).
 The song The Boy from Cooroy (written with Alita Fahey, recorded by Brothers3) was a finalist in the Australian Songwriting Competition for Best Australian Song in 2014, and a finalist in the 2015 Australian Country Music People's Choice award.